-Students in theology and religious studies must satisfy core curriculum requirements of the University as given on page 18 of this bulletin.
-In addition to the core curriculum, students in theology and religious studies must take an added five credits in social science and five credits in philosophy.
+Students who major in theology and religious studies must satisfy core curriculum requirements of the University as given on page 18 of this bulletin.
+In addition majors must take an added five credits in social science and five credits in philosophy.